I know that happened because of something about me.

 There is nothing more to conclude, nothing.

-Danger arises when we create stories rife with negative judgments about ourselves.
+The danger arises when we create stories rife with negative judgments about ourselves.
 Once we make up a story, it becomes true for us.
-The next time we encounter a similar situation, the story plays in our mind and colors our perceptions.
+The next time we encounter a similar situation, the story plays in our minds and colors our perceptions.
 If things don’t turn out the way we want, we write another chapter and add it to the first.
-Left unchecked we can write a personal Encyclopedia of Failure wholly based on fabricated stories.
+Left unchecked, we can write a personal Encyclopedia of Failure wholly based on fabricated stories.

 Wisdom tells us to assume nothing and stick to the facts.